-Cloud computing seems to be the perfect technology for people with short attention spans.
+Cloud computing risk management: Cloud computing seems to be the perfect technology for people with short attention spans.
 As I watch the commercials and read the ads about trusting the cloud for business, I keep wondering how these firms have established their credibility and garnered trust.
 The answer is, they earn trust only so far as trust is built through meeting service level agreements.
-Most of these companies are relatively new, and even larger firms, with a longer track record, don’t have much of a track record when it comes to the cloud computing.
-Service level agreements without history are bets, they are not guarantees.
+Most of these companies are relatively new, and even larger firms, with a longer track record, don’t have much of a track record when it comes to cloud computing.
+Service level agreements without history are bets, they are not guaranteed.

-It struck me as I had a discussion about outsourcing at recent future of work and facilities management conferences that the penchant for outsourcing, especially that of outsourcing virtual content to nearly virtual firms, was a rather risky proposition which has no historical precedent.
-Whereas outsourcing human labor is ancient, though the business models have evolved from slavery to more humane and profitable arrangements, the outsourcing of computing services has a history that reach back only a few decades and that history is filled with lessons I am not sure today’s CIOs are heeding.
+It struck me as I had a discussion about outsourcing at recent future of work and facilities management conferences that the penchant for outsourcing, especially that of outsourcing virtual content to nearly virtual firms, was a rather risky proposition that has no historical precedent.
+Whereas outsourcing human labor is ancient, though the business models have evolved from slavery to more humane and profitable arrangements, the outsourcing of computing services has a history that reaches back only a few decades, and that history is filled with lessons I am not sure about today’s CIOs are heeding.

 Even if it doesn’t happen, and the cloud service continues on, the story that transitions to new technology will be seamless only holds true if the business model supports the shift.
 Any radical shift in the underpinnings of technology, be it the relational database or the basics of systems operations (e.g., a new computing architecture arises that replaces current server farms with something much more efficient but completely incompatible).
 I still have boxes of TRS-80 floppies in the garage with Scripsit and some of my writing.
 5.25 inch floppies to 3.5 inch floppies were not radical, but they caused a lot of shuffling and resaving.
 Not very productive.
 And the material that is on my original cassette taps is just lost to eternity.
 When I went from Scripsit on cassette to disk-based Scripsit, I had to re-enter all of my data.
 Today that would be unfathomable for a PC or Mac owner, but that same risk is being assumed when outsourcing data to a cloud service.
 We have little visibility into the future of computing and we already know that history is filled with changes, both radical and subtle in computing.
 I am not suggesting that organizations avoid cloud computing, just that they don’t tacitly assume the risk or believe the guarantees of firms where such guarantees have not be tested by time.